siteorigin/so-widgets-bundle/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Fix to TinyMCE field when moved in Customizer and Widgets interface.
+* Small developer level improvements.

 = 1.3 =
 * Added TinyMCE field type.
 * All fields now use classes to make them easier to extend.